Section 194IA – TDS on Purchase of Immovable Property from Resident Sellers

 When is TDS Deducted?

-- If the property value exceeds ₹50 lakh.
+- If the property's value surpasses ₹50 lakh.

-- Deducted at the time of payment (including installment payments).
+- The deduction occurs at the time of payment, encompassing any installment payments.

 TDS Rate Under Section 194IA